Information before the course

 Will there be any physical activities or yoga classes during the retreat?

 Some teachers also add yoga or qi-gong exercises in the morning before breakfast.
-In case the exercises are not included, you will have space to practice your own routine before breakfast in the meditation hall next door (you need to respect this designated time, as other participants may meditate there later – so make sure to wear appropriate clothing and keep a respectful silence during the exercises).
+In case the exercises are not included, you will have space to practice your own routine before breakfast in the downstairs meditation room (you need to respect this designated time, as other participants may meditate there later – so make sure to wear appropriate clothing and keep respectful silence during the exercises).

 Karma yoga – the so-called yoga of action – is also a daily part of the meditation course – voluntary help to the centre.
 This is meditation in motion, in an activity in which you practice transferring the meditative state into everyday activities (helping in the kitchen by chopping vegetables, cleaning the common areas, outdoor chores: raking hay, watering flowers).
 Even during karma yoga, noble silence is observed.